 We are maintaining our Neutral recommendation on Enbridge Energy

-diversified business portfolio, stable fee-based operating income
+business portfolio, stable fee-based operating income and strong

-growth guidance going forward.
+guidance going forward.

 Houston, Texas-based Enbridge Energy Partners LP (EEP), a master